heffman/ct-cert-feed-pub/README.md

 This is NOT:

 - A TLS monitoring service
-- An alerting system
 - A vulnerability scanner
-- A policy enforcement engine
+- A policy engine
+- A compliance enforcement tool
-- An active scanner
+- An active internet scanner

 Interpretation belongs downstream.